mendixlabs/ux-theming/README.md

 The **dev** task will do the same as default, but it will start your browser through a [Browsersync](http://www.browsersync.io/docs/grunt/) proxy.
 Any changes that you make in the css files will be automatically injected in your browser.
 You do not have to manually refresh your browser.

+The **build** task will build all the CSS, minifying everything.
+This is **important** to do before committing the styling in the project.
+If you will use the default/dev task, it will keep the source mapping in the CSS, resulting in a huge filesize.

 ## Modifying parameters

 There are a few parameters that you can change.
 Open your ``Gruntfile.js`` or ``Gulpfile.js``, you can change these values at the top: